 Although the news has been pleasing for Tasmanian football fans, there was some backlash on social media this morning.

-As great as this news is, Tasmanian fans may have to wait a little longer for their own A-League club.
-It’s brillant to have WUFC here in it’s own right but we all know that it’s only one other piece of the puzzle that’s not filled.
+Tasmanian fans may have to wait a little longer for their own A-League club.
+It’s brilliant to have WUFC here in it’s own right but we all know that it’s only one other piece of the puzzle that’s not filled.
 With the State Government getting behind the A-League/ W-League bid surely it can’t be too far off before Football Fed Aus takes notice.

-Last week’s Southern Championship Summer Cup clash with Zebras v Metro was called off at HT due to the light towers going out..
+Last week’s Southern Championship Summer Cup clash with Zebras v Metro was called off at HT due to a failure on the outdated KGV floodlights.

 I refer to today’s edition of The Mercury about the current situation with funding at KGV.
 It’s great to see the funds have been approved, again but we need action now.
 We can’t keep losing lights during games as it’s a risk to staff, fans and players alike!
 FT and Glenorchy have a great opportunity to fix things once and for all.
 Hopefully sooner rather than later..

-WUFC will play Victory Saturday night while Calder United will begin their season on April 10 at home to Alamein FC after last year’s competition was called off due to the COVID-19 pandemic.
+WUFC will play Melbourne Victory in the “Melbourne Derby” Saturday night while Calder United will begin their season on April 10 at home to Alamein FC.
+Last year’s NPLW Vic season was called off due to the COVID-19 pandemic.